whitneyburton/portfolios/students/1608-back/matt-demarteau/20170111-matt-demarteau-M3.md

 * [GitHub URL](https://github.com/MDes41/snow_travel)
 * [Production URL](https://stark-spire-60038.herokuapp.com/)

 __Snow Travel__ We were tasks to create something from scratch that would solve a problem with our programming skills that would bring together all that we have learned.
 It was great to get the option to do anything we wanted and I learned that a small project can turn into something very technical in a short time.
 One strict requirement that we had to abide by was that our application had to make some sort of api call.
-I chose something that I am pasionate about, which is skiing and reporting of snow storms.
-I built a rails app that would get a JSON 16 day forecast and anaylized the results to present the forecast in a way that would be easy to analyze which moutains where getting snow and what to expect from the next two weeks across those mountains.
+I chose something that I am passionate about, which is skiing and reporting of snow storms.
+I built a rails app that would get a JSON 16 day forecast and analyzed the results to present the forecast in a way that would be easy to analyze which mountains where getting snow and what to expect from the next two weeks across those mountains.

+* Grade to come at the end of the module

 ---